bradleyboy/yarsk/Readme.md

 See the `coverage` directory once that command is completed.

 Finally, the repo is [Travis](https://travis-ci.org) ready.
 The `.travis.yml` file should work out of the box, just add your repo in Travis.

+## Linting

+If you'd like your JavaScript to be linted, copy the `.eslintrc.example` to `.eslintrc`.
+I've included my own defaults, feel free to modify them to your own taste.
+For more information on configuring ESLint, [consult its documentation](http://eslint.org/docs/rules/).
+Linting is run before each webpack build when a `.eslintrc` file is present.